1. Initiatives

 About

-In collaboration with the Conseil des arts et des lettres du Québec and the Festival TransAmériques, the Commission internationale du théâtre francophone (CITF) is organizing a project incubator in Montréal, from May 24 to June 2, 2023.
+In collaboration with the Conseil des arts et des lettres du Québec and the Festival TransAmériques, the Commission internationale du théâtre francophone (CITF) organized a project incubator in Montréal, from May 24 to June 2, 2023.

 The Commission was created in 1987 to support the realization of multilateral theatre creation and circulation projects.
 On behalf Canadian Heritage, the seat on this Commission is held by the Canada Council for the Arts.

-Some 15 artists from various countries of the Francophonie will be taking part in creation labs; they will then meet with audiences and have conversations with thinkers and artists from Quebec who are politically engaged.
-This year’s theme is “Flamboyant(e)s, commes des oracles” (flamboyant, like oracles).
+Some 15 artists from various countries of the Francophonie took part in creation labs; they met with audiences and had conversations with thinkers and artists from Quebec who are politically engaged.
+This year’s theme was “Flamboyant(e)s, commes des oracles” (flamboyant, like oracles).

-With this theme in mind, the CITF is looking for artists whose practice is driven by political engagement, who speak out on society’s hot button issues and who wish to share their art and their thoughts with other artists across the Francophonie.
-Over the course of the incubator, participants will meet with other artists whose approach is based in politically engaged art or the creation of works that make demands, decry situations, take stands or champion causes.
+With this theme in mind, the CITF was looking for artists whose practice was driven by political engagement, who spoke out on society’s hot button issues and who wished to share their art and their thoughts with other artists across the Francophonie.
+Over the course of the incubator, participants met with other artists whose approach was based in politically engaged art or the creation of works that made demands, decried situations, took stands or championed causes.

-The Canada Council for the Arts will provide funding for three artists from Francophone and Acadian communities across Canada to attend the incubator.
+The Canada Council for the Arts provided funding for three artists from Francophone and Acadian communities across Canada to attend the incubator.

 Incubator goals: